AmiBroker Usage

 Making use of Historical Index Constituents

-To determine whether a stock was in a particular index on a given date, use the function NorgateIndexConstituentTimeSeries by adding it to your "Buy" condition:
+To determine whether a stock was in a particular index on a given date, use the function NorgateIndexConstituentTimeSeries by adding it to your "Buy" condition, for example:

 The index symbol or index name must be wrapped in "quotes".
 For example: